callumfowler101/nodeapi/README.md

 ## GET Request ##
 - The GET request can be queried via the HTML using url parameters.
 - The code evaluates the parameters and returns available counsellors and their times.
+- Time are inputted and displayed in the ISO8601 format.
+In the app they are all converted into milliseconds since UNIX Epoch to correctly filter relevant dates.

 ## POST Request ##
 - The POST request makes use of x-www-form-urlencoded to allow the counsellor to add multiple availability dates.